yegor256/blog/_drafts/_diversity.md

 of the last century.
-Did you know that, among [anti-semitic statements](https://en.wikiquote.org/wiki/Bobby_Fischer), [he said](https://www.theguardian.com/books/2007/apr/22/sportandleisure.features) that women chess players "aren't creative and are all fish?"
+Did you know that, among [anti-semitic statements](https://en.wikiquote.org/wiki/Bobby_Fischer), [he said](https://www.theguardian.com/books/2007/apr/22/sportandleisure.features) that women chess players "aren’t creative and are all fish?"
 Did you know that he publicly described the
 [9/11 events](https://en.wikipedia.org/wiki/September_11_attacks) as "wonderful news"?